JakeLi2001/Google-Data-Analytics-Professional-Certificate/README.md

 # About this Certificate

 The Google Data Analytics Professional Certificate contains 8 courses (over 180 hours of instruction and hundreds of practice-based assessments) on Coursera.
-This certificate taught me skill in R, data visualization, data cleansing, data analysis, spreadsheet, Tableau, SQL, and much more.
+This certificate taught me skills in R, data visualization, data cleansing, data analysis, spreadsheet, Tableau, SQL, and much more.
 To learn more, click [here](https://www.coursera.org/professional-certificates/google-data-analytics#about).

 ## Introduction